When Should I Refinance My Mortgage?

 Refinancing can help homeowners save money or obtain cash, but everyone’s situation is personal and unique.
 We encourage you to reach out to one of our friendly home loan experts in PA and NY to help guide you into the best mortgage and offer advice on if it makes sense to refinance.

 Linda Gordner is a Regional Mortgage Loan Originator at C&N. Linda is responsible for originating residential mortgages, including purchases, refinance, new construction and land loans in the Lycoming and surrounding counties.
-She has over 40 years of banking experience, including 16 years with C&N. Linda’s office is in our Muncy Branch located at 3461 State Rt.
+She has over 48 years of banking experience, including 21 years with C&N. Linda has a wealth of knowledge in the mortgage industry and enjoys helping her clients with their financing needs.
+Linda’s office is in our Muncy Branch located at 3461 State Rt.
 405, Muncy, PA 17756.

 Linda is a graduate of Central Atlantic School of Banking, Central Atlantic Advanced School of Banking and Commercial Lending at Bucknell University.

-Active in her community, Linda continues to serve as the secretary for Pine Township, Columbia County and has done so for the past 33 years.
+Active in her community, Linda continues to serve as the secretary for Pine Township, Columbia County and has done so for the past 38 years.
+She also is active in GBGT events held at C&N to help support local charities.